 A. By reducing the consumer demand

-B. By raising asset prices which will lead to an increase in personal sector wealth
+B. By raising asset prices which will lead to an increase in households wealth

 C. By reducing the foreign exchange value of the currency

 The correct answer is A.

 A successful increase in policy rates will decrease its consumer demand since credit rates have risen.
 The decline in demand, therefore, results in a reduced pressure on consumer prices.